By Tracy Achen

 Choosing to work together when splitting up can save you a lot of time and money when compared to approaching your divorce as adversaries.
 While divorce mediation may not be for everyone, for those who choose this path, it is a means of taking control of your divorce and avoiding the negative consequences of an adversarial divorce.

-For more information on getting the best outcome from your divorce, check out the Divorce Guide by Tracy Achen.
+For more tips on acheiving the best outcome from your divorce, check out the Divorce Guide by Tracy Achen.

-For more information on the legal process of divorce, check out the following sections:
+To get addition information on mediating your divorce, check out the following articles: